 Anyone who takes prescription opioids can become addicted to them.
 In fact, as many as one in four patients receiving long-term opioid therapy in a primary care setting struggle with opioid addiction.
 Once addicted, it can be hard to stop.
-In 2014, nearly two million Americans either used more than prescribed or were dependent on prescription opioid pain relievers.

 Taking too many prescription opioids can stop a person’s breathing—leading to death.
 Prescription opioid overdose deaths also often involve alcohol and benzodiazepines (central nervous system depressants used to sedate, induce sleep, prevent seizures and relieve anxiety).
 Examples of benzodiazepines include alprazolam (Xanax®), diazepam (Valium®) and lorazepam (Ativan®).
 Taking benzodiazepines or consuming alcohol while taking prescription opioids greatly elevates the risk of an overdose.
 Avoid taking benzodiazepines while taking prescription opioids whenever possible.

 Risk factors for prescription opioid pain reliever abuse and overdose include: